NothingAG/constitution/constitution.md

 ### 6.1 RATIFIER CEDES AUTHORITY

-By adopting this constitution, the **ratifier** (= CEO) cedes their authority to governand run Nothing Interactive or direct its crew members, and may no longer do so except through authority granted to them under the constitution's rules and processes.
+By adopting this constitution, the **ratifier** (= CEO) cedes their authority to governand run Nothing or direct its crew members, and may no longer do so except through authority granted to them under the constitution's rules and processes.
 As an exception to this rule, the ratifier may continue to hold and exercise any authority that they do not have the power to delegate, such as anything required by policies outside of their control, or by the Organization's bylaws.

 ### 6.2.
 CHANGES TO THE CONSTITUTION